mnicky/luadist-git/README.md

  * access git repositories directly and get rid of unnecessary dependencies (i.e. luasocket, luasec, md5, openssl, unzip)

+ * use .gitmodules as a repository manifest file instead of dist.manifest, thus removing the need to update the manifest after every change in modules

  * add functionality for uploading binary versions of modules to repositories

- * Once libgit2[3] matures we will replace the CLI git commands.
+ * once libgit2 [3] matures we will replace the CLI git commands

 ____________________________________________
 [1] https://github.com/LuaDist